 - Finally, you can use your website for eCommerce and sell digital or physical products, accept payments and provide shipping from your website.
 You can also create membership sites and online communities or online learning.

-To be entirely honest with you there are very few cons here for WordPress.org.
-If that was not true I wouldn't have written this post.
+There are very few cons here for WordPress.org.
+If that were not true, I wouldn't have written this post.
 Let's see them.

 - The primary downside is having to pay for web hosting.
 That's pretty much the only disadvantage there is when you decide to start blogging.
 You want to start with something free and WordPress.org does not give that option.
 And yet, web hosting can cost as little as $46 per year and the hosting service will be faster than WordPress.com.